 Second dwelling units are affordable to moderate income households.
-In 2006 and 2007, the County issued permits for nine and 13 units, respectively, and assuming that the County issues an average of 10 permits per year in 2008 through 2013 (to allow for completion of units by 2014), an additional 60 will be produced.
-Given the 22 permits already issued and the 60 projected permits, 82 second units would be built in the County by 2014 leaving a remaining balance of 32 moderate-income units needed to satisfy the RHNA.
-Remaining capacity on Napa Pipe Sites A and B, after accounting for very low- and low-income RHNA needs, could accommodate these additional 32 units, since sites deemed feasible for lower-income housing are also assumed feasible for moderate-income housing.
-In addition, Moskowite Corner Sites A-D and Spanish Flat Sites A-F, with allowable densities of three to five dwelling units per acre, are assumed to be able to accommodate 204 units, which would potentially be affordable to moderate-income households.
+County records indicate that 22 second units have been produced in the unincoporated area from January 1, 2007 through present.
+Assuming that this trend continues, the County expects to issue an average of 10 permits per year for the time period of July 1, 2009 through June 30, 2014, for an additional 50 second units before the end of the planning period.
+Given the 22 permits already issued and the 50 projected permits, 72 second units would be built in theCounty by June 30, 2014, leaving a remaining balance of 42 moderate-income units needed to satisfy the RHNA.
+Remaining capacity on Napa Pipe Sites A and B, after accounting for very low- and low-income RHNA needs, could accommodate these additional 42 units, since sites deemed feasible for lower-income housing are also assumed feasible for moderate-income housing.
+In addition, sites in Angwin, Moskowite Corner, and Spanish Flat are assumed to be able to accommodate 90 units which would be affordable to moderate-income households.
+Thus, Napa County has more than adequate capacity to accommodate its remaining unmet RHNA for moderate-income housing units.